LauraMariaVoicu/TestCases/README.md

 Test search functionality for emag.ro

 **Description:**
-Verify if when the user clicks the search box, the result should be displayed on the page.
+Verify that when user clicks on search box, search result should be displayed on page.

 **Steps to reproduce:**
 1. Go to the search box